TaitoUnited/taito-cli/README.md

 If you enable the npm plugin, you can run any npm script defined in your project root *package.json* with taito-cli.
 Just add a script to package.json and then you can run it.

 You can also override any existing taito-cli command in your *package.json* by using `taito-` as script name prefix.
-For example the following script shows the canary.txt file before releasing a canary release to production.
-It also shows an additional message after the canary has been released.
+For example the following script shows the init.txt file before running initialization.
 The `-s` flag means that override is skipped when the npm script calls taito-cli.

-    "taito-ci-canary": "less canary.txt; taito -s ci-canary; echo Canary released!"
+    "taito-o-init": "less init.txt; taito -s o-init"

 You can use *taito-cli* with any project, even those that use technologies that are not supported by any of the plugins.
 Just add commands to your package.json and add a `taito-config.sh` file with the npm plugin enabled to the project root directory.
 You can use the optional *taito* prefix to avoid conflicts with existing npm script names.
 For example:

-    "o-install": "npm install; ant retrieve",
+    "taito-o-install": "npm install; ant retrieve",
     "o-start": "java -cp . com.domain.app.MyServer",
     "o-init", "host=localhost npm run _db -- < dev-data.sql",
     "taito-open", "taito browser http://localhost:8080",